 The Cosmos II debuted in 2011 to much fanfare.
 Indeed, it was the chassis of our dreams.
 It housed our precious Dream Machine that year, and was easily the best “super-tower” available.
 In 2013, the Corsair 900D came on the scene boasting a similarly mammoth stature, and was itself chosen for Dream Machine duty due to its water-friendly nature and towering physique.
 Both cases represent the pinnacle of PC case design, so they must do battle.

-Note: This review originally appeared in the June 2013 issue of the magazine.
+Note: This article originally appeared in the December 2013 issue of the magazine.

 We appreciate it when a case manufacturer dares to go above and beyond the standard construction techniques we see time and time again.
 Enter Phanteks’s Enthoo Primo chassis—a case that sounds more like a sneeze than a container for your expensive hardware, but one that comes with a few tricks hidden within its jet-black frame.
 However, a few peculiar quirks make us hesitant to give this $250 chassis a full-on recommendation.